Afreen1663/ai-lead-scoring-automation/README.md

 ## Python vs JS
 Here for this project we used JavaScript because this task was relatively simpler and therefore Python was not used as n8n is a JavaScript-based automation tool, making JavaScript more suitable for seamless integration and faster workflow execution.

+##Scalability

+For handling high-volume lead data, the system can be enhanced with a SQL database to enable structured storage, optimized querying, and improved performance in production environments.
+In order to keep it simple, according to the task requirements, we have kept this project simple and efficient.
+The generated output file, as google sheet can be more preferred  by the sales team in order to easily access and approach the leads.